 Why is this occurring?

-Chronic wasting disease (CWD), a fatal disease of deer, elk, and moose, has been found in Shenandoah County white-tailed deer approximately 10 miles from the park.
-Spread of this disease into the park appears imminent and the park believes that a plan for managing the risk of disease introduction, amplification, and spread is needed.
+Chronic wasting disease, a fatal disease of deer, elk, and moose, has been found in white-tailed deer approximately 10 miles from the park’s northernmost point.
+Spread of this disease into the park appears imminent.
 Additionally, CWD is a nonnative disease in the Eastern U.S. and therefore the Park is mandated to reduce the impacts of the disease if prudent and feasible.
 Research suggests that CWD could substantially harm infected deer populations by lowering adult survival rates and destabilizing long-term populations.
 In addition, white-tailed deer are an important part of the visitor experience and the Park is very concerned with potential impacts to its deer population and other natural resources.
-A CWD Response Plan is needed because the Park's proximity to known positive CWD cases represents a significant risk factor for disease introduction/spread.
-The Virginia Department of Game and Inland Fisheries, who has responsibility for wildlife management across other areas of the Commonwealth, have plans in place to manage CWD.This plan addresses the park responsibilities in helping to manage the disease in a larger framework.

 When will this occur?